 Mission accommodations can be described as clean and spartan.
 You may be bunking with someone you hadn’t met before.
 You’ll have a mattress on a frame with linens and a pillow, a shared bathroom in your room or nearby, and plenty of bottled water to drink and for brushing your teeth.
 Bring your own toiletries or purchase them there with the understanding that your favorite brands are not likely sold there.

 Windows may or may not have screens on them.
 By and large, doors are not weather sealed like so many North American homes.
 This means that living things you do not have in your own home might find their way into your room during the mission.
 A good flip flop, magazine, or bug spray can be helpful.

 Speaking of insects and such: please bring your own epi-pen or other medications needed for severe reactions to foods or critter bites of any kind.
 We recommend that the prescriptions you bring with you are kept inside the dispensing pharmacy’s packaging with your own name on it.

 Your volunteer form will ask that you share health conditions.
 Only Eye Care clinicians will see those conditions, which we request so that we may assist with important information if you become ill or injured and need treatment.

 Never walk alone while in-country.
 Leave flashy jewelry at home.
-You’ll want to keep your money, credit cards, cell phone and passport with you always.
-El Salvadorans use US dollars.
+You’ll want to keep your money, credit cards, cell phone, and passport with you always.
+El Salvadorans use US dollars and pay for most things with cash.
 The markets and street vendors you’ll encounter are likely not equipped with credit card POS systems.